jimchen1551/MPCS/Computer Science/Machine learning/Data.md

 >>2.
 Outcome period: over which target features are calculated
 >
 >>**Next-best-offer model**
->>providing an example scenario where the descriptive features are time dependent but the target feature is not
+>>providing an example scenario where the descriptive features are time-dependent but the target feature is not
->>used to determine the least expensive incentive that needs to be offered to a customer who is considering caceling a service
+>>used to determine the least expensive incentive that needs to be offered to a customer who is considering canceling a service

 ## Analytics Base Table
 - aka **ABT**